 6. WhatsApp Is A Trend

 Yes, you read correctly.
 WhatsApp is only a trend, and just like other trends, someday it might also head over to where trends go to die.
 In the US, less than 30% of smartphone owners even use it and in Europe, we are seeing a crazy increase in the use of Telegram instead.
-In addition, WhatsApp have announced they will add commercials to the platform soon, causing it to be less attractive by far.
+In addition, WhatsApp has announced they will add commercials to the platform soon, causing it to be less attractive by far.
 Cutting to the chase, counting on WhatsApp as a long-term internal communication tool just because everyone else is using it, might be an effortless decision on the organization’s part, but it does not provide a real lasting long-term solution.

 Using WhatsApp in the work environment seems comfortable and easy.
 And sure, it seems easy to implement WhatsApp quickly and successfully, even if not formally, in the organization, but if you take a better look, you’ll find a lot of malfunctions that can eventually prove to be very costly.
-At the end of they day, it will only help management realize the organization is ready for an employee app as the next communication tool for the company.
+At the end of the day, it will only help management realize the organization is ready for an employee app as the next communication tool for the company.

 Today, more and more companies around the world use an employee communication app for their communicational needs – a mobile-friendly tool tailored for the organization’s needs, providing a one-stop-shop for employees to communicate with each other and with the company itself, in a professional, secure, smart and efficient manner.
 Designed to tackle the different challenges of the organizational field, now thousands of companies worldwide use the Connecteam employee app to keep track of the organization’s data, manage groups automatically, add restrictions and authorizations, create diverse channels, produce reports and run organizational communication successfully and professionally.